AdSense for video (AFV)

-AdSense for video allows you to monetize your web-based video content.
-AdSense for video uses Google’s Interactive Media Ads (IMA) SDK, the technology used to request ads from within your Flash-based video player.
-The Google IMA SDK is an extension for Adobe ActionScript 3 that allows developers to make ad requests to the AdSense network, interpret ad responses and render ads.
+AdSense for video allows you to monetize your web and native app-based video content.
+AdSense for video uses Google's Interactive Media Ads (IMA) SDK, the technology used to request ads from within your HTML5 web, Android or iOS video player.
+The Google IMA SDK allows developers to make ad requests to the AdSense network, interpret ad responses and render ads.
 Many of the leading online video publishers use the IMA SDK to request and display video ads.Requirements

-If you want to integrate AdSense for video into your Flash-based video player, you’ll need to make sure that you adhere to the following prerequisites:
+If you want to integrate AdSense for video into your HTML5, Android or iOS video player, you'll need to make sure that you adhere to the following prerequisites:

 - Ensure you're compliant with the AdSense program policies, including these specific video policies.

-- Utilize a video player integrated with the Google IMA3 SDK and/or compliant with VAST 2.0 / VPAID 1.0.
+- Utilize a video player integrated with the Google IMA SDK and/or compliant with VAST 3.0 and VPAID 2 JS.

-- Utilize a HTML5 or Flash-based AS3 player.
+- Utilize a HTML5, Android, or iOS-based video player.

 - Have a high volume of video content, i.e., greater than 40% video content with over 2 million video impressions monthly.